zalgonoise/research/ddd/secrets-store.md

 #### `shared.go` - defining entities

-A Shared type will contain a User (as an owner) and a list of Users with whom the secret is shared with; as the type implies such reference.
-It also embeds the Secret type, instead of having it as a struct element
+A Share type will contain a User (as an owner) and a list of Users with whom the secret is shared with; as the type implies such reference.
+It also contains the actual secret being shared.

+Since Share may have different `Share.Until` values (including `nil`), it is usually returned as a list, even for a "Get" operation.

 ```go
 package shared